Pulverizer2020/random-1d-snake/README.md

 # Structure of Code

 The 3d creature's genotype is defined as a graph, where nodes represent body parts and edges represent connections between those body parts.
-To create a creature, a self-looping edge is used to denote the same body part should be spawned multiple times in a row:
+Using this representation, any creature body can be represented.
+A simple creature might be a repeating body segment, each one with a leg:

 <img src="images/Picture1.png" width="200">